Iisrael tahab võõrustada Tour de France'i starti

 Israel wants to host the start of the Tour de France

-The president of the Israeli Cycling Federation has floated the idea that the country could host the first stages of the Tour de France in the future.
-"I can't say right now whether we will apply to start the Tour or organize it, but we never stop dreaming," said Dafna Lang, president of the Israeli Cycling Federation.
+The president of the Israeli Cycling Federation has proposed the idea that the country could host the opening stages of the Tour de France in the future.
+"I can't say at the moment whether we will apply to host the Tour or organize it, but we never stop dreaming," said Dafna Lang, president of the Israeli Cycling Federation.

-Lang's idea came to light less than three weeks after a fragile ceasefire in the ongoing conflict between Israel and Gaza.
-In the same interview, he referenced the start of the 2018 Giro d'Italia in Israel, where three stages were held before the race returned to Sicily.
+Lang's idea emerged less than three weeks after a fragile ceasefire in the ongoing conflict between Israel and Gaza.
+In the same interview, she referenced the 2018 start of the Giro d’Italia in Israel, which saw three stages raced before the event returned to Sicily.
 It was the first time one of the three Grand Tours had started outside of Europe.

-The initiative was spearheaded by Sylvan Adams, owner of the WorldTour team Israel-Premier Tech, which began more than a decade ago.
-While Lang said he couldn't speak for Adams, he added, "I believe that if we have stable peace, we will implement a lot of high-profile projects, inviting the whole world here.
+The initiative was spearheaded by Sylvan Adams, owner of the WorldTour team Israel-Premier Tech, which has a history spanning over a decade.
+While Lang stated she couldn't speak for Adams, she added, "I believe that if we have stable peace, we will carry out many high-level projects, inviting the whole world here.
 We are very optimistic people.
 We already brought the Giro here — so anything is possible."

-In October 2023, a Hamas-led attack on southern Israel, which killed about 1,200 people and took 251 hostages, triggered Israeli military action in Gaza.
-According to the Gaza Health Ministry, at least 68,000 people have been killed in Israeli attacks so far, and much of Gaza has been destroyed.
-A fragile ceasefire was declared earlier this month, but it has already been violated several times.
+In October 2023, Hamas-led attacks on southern Israel, which killed approximately 1,200 people and took 251 hostages, triggered Israel's military operations in Gaza.
+According to Gaza's Ministry of Health, Israel's attacks have so far killed at least 68,000 people, and much of Gaza has been destroyed.
+A fragile ceasefire was declared earlier this month but has already been violated multiple times.

-Israel-Premier Tech's participation in road cycling this season has caused numerous protests and disruptions from pro-Palestinian demonstrators in response to the country's invasion of Gaza — the most dramatic incident occurring during the Vuelta a España.
+Israel-Premier Tech's participation in road cycling events this season has drawn numerous protests and disruptions from pro-Palestinian demonstrators due to the country's invasion of Gaza — the most dramatic incident occurred during the Vuelta a España.

-The routes of five stages were changed or shortened to avoid potential confrontations or roadblocks.
-The final stage in Madrid was stopped after just 60 kilometers when an estimated 100,000 protesters invaded the final lap.
+The routes for five stages were altered or shortened to avoid potential confrontations or road blockades.
+The final stage in Madrid was halted just 60 kilometers in when an estimated 100,000 protesters stormed the final circuit.

-Israel-Premier Tech subsequently withdrew from several Italian races, including Il Lombardia, citing security concerns.
-The team later announced that it was “moving away from its current Israeli identity.”
-The same press release also announced that Adams “has decided to step back from day-to-day management and will no longer represent the team publicly.”
+Following this, Israel-Premier Tech withdrew from several Italian races, including Il Lombardia, citing security risks.
+The team later announced it was "moving away from its current Israeli identity."
+In the same press release, it was also announced that Adams "has decided to step down from day-to-day management and no longer represent the team publicly."